What does each service include?

 As the freeholder of your building we are required to insure your building.
 The premium covers repair and rebuild costs in the event of an insured event i.e. fire, escape of water or storm damage.
 In order to minimise the cost to you, we insure our entire stock under one policy (a blanket policy).
 Your buildings insurance charge is calculated on a number of factors including the re-instatement value of your property, number of bedrooms, location, and claims made.
 You can view the policy details and find out how to claim at wandle.com/insuring-your-home.

 Where a managing agent is involved, the insurance costs will be included in your third party managing agent charge.

-Every year we are required to have our service charges audited by an independent audit company, who will check that our accounts are in compliance with our financial requirements.
-An Audit Report is enclosed with your Actuals Letter for your reference.
+Every year we are required to have our service charges examined and checked by an independent external accountancy firm, who will confirm that our accounts are in compliance with our financial requirements.
+An accountant's report is enclosed with your Actuals Letter for your reference.

 This covers Wandle’s administration and overhead costs in providing its services to you.
 The fee includes the costs of the Leasehold team as well as other teams that contribute to delivery of your services such as Customer Services, Repairs, Finance and the Neighbourhood team.
 The associated costs include salaries, building rental charges, IT equipment and software amongst others, a contribution towards the cost of serving notices, answering queries, invoicing and collecting service charges.
 The Administration fee for all properties is 18%.